Nikaia, Illyria: Organisation and onomastics

 Inscriptions at both Byllis and Nikaia begin in the middle of the 4th century BC and are related to a polis-like organization.
 They are exclusively in Greek, as are institutions, the gods worshiped, the titles of the officials and other parts of the organization of the settlement.
 Those inscriptions are written in fluent Greek and reveal typical features of the north-western Greek dialect.

 The Gods worshipped in Nikaia as well as Byllis are the typical deities of the Greek Pantheon: Zeus Tropaios, Hera Teleia, Poseidon, Parthenos, (Note: Several goddesses in the Greek Pantheon had the epithet Parthenos ("virgin"), including Artemis, Athena, Hera and Persephone.) etc.

 The vast majority of the corpus of names is Greek (Alexander, Andriscus, Archelaus, Kebbas, Maketa, Machatas, Nikanor, Peukolaos, Phalakros, Philotas, Drimakos and Alexommas) with a few Illyrian names.
-The latter exceptions can't challenge the initial Greek character of the local element.
+According to Hatzopoulos, the latter exceptions can't challenge the initial Greek character of the local element.
 A 2nd-century BC inscription in a festival in Boetia, mentions an Illyrian contestant, Byllion from Nikaia (Βυλλίων απο Νίκαιας).
 This inscription indicates that the city was a member of the Koinon of the Bylliones.

 The political institutions were typical of the Greek polis though it is difficult to define their precise content.
 A Hellenistic inscription records a strategos eponymos (Στρατηγός επώνυμος) a general of the Koinon of the Bylliones.
 The term Koinon did not necessarily refer to an ethnos.
 As a term it was also used to refer to a coalition of settlements, in this case: Byllis and Nikaia to which it was restricted.
 Fanoula Papazoglou considered Nikaia to have been a deme of Byllis.